mwilliamson/zuice/doc/quick_start.rst

             price = self._price_fetcher.price_of(commodity)
             return price * number

-However, attempting to get a ``PriceCalculator`` will fail since Zuice still does not know what should be passed in as ``price_fetcher``.
+However, attempting to get a :class:`PriceCalculator` will fail since Zuice still does not know what should be passed in as ``price_fetcher``.

 We need some way of binding the argument ``price_fetcher`` to the relevant class.
 In a